 At the same time, all non-residential buildings undergoing major renovation with more than ten parking spaces must also have at least one charging point and cable trays for one in five spaces.

 This new obligation supports the British government’s desire to speed up the energy transition and ban the sale of new combustion-powered vehicles from 2030.
-The government had expressed the hope that 145,000 new charging points would be created each year due to the new regulations.
+The government hopes to install 300,000 public charging points for electric vehicles by 2030, supported by a £1.6 billion investment plan, including the Local Electric Vehicle Infrastructure (LEVI) fund of £450 million to finance innovative on-street charging projects.

 To cover the cost of supplying and installing their charging points, businesses can apply to the government’s Workplace Charging Scheme.
 This voucher scheme covers up to 75% of the total cost of purchase and installation (including VAT), up to a maximum of £350 per socket or 40 sockets across all sites per applicant.